[Editor’s note: content updated on September 26, 2018]

 - Contractual benefits due to employee contracts

 Oftentimes an employer is contractually obligated to pay salary and/or provide benefits to the family, even if the employee cannot perform their work due to death.
-This also causes your bottom line to take a hit.
+This situation also may cause your bottom line to take a hit.

-Key person insurance policies provide cash to meet outstanding obligations and maintain business continuity.
-This is especially important if the key person was instrumental in securing credit or capital.
-Key person protection helps a business through the difficult times reassuring other valued employees, clients, vendors, and prospects that the company’s future is secure.
+A key person insurance policy is a term life insurance policy that provides cash to meet outstanding obligations and maintain business continuity.
+These features are especially important if the key person was instrumental in securing credit or capital.
+Key person protection helps a business through the difficult times and reassures other valued employees, clients, vendors, and prospects that the company’s future is secure.

-At the death of the key person, your business (the policy beneficiary) will file a claim with the insurance company to receive the death benefit.
-The company will pay the benefit income tax-free to the business.
+At the death of the key person, your business (the policy beneficiary) will file a claim with the life insurance company to receive the death benefit.
+The life insurance carrier will pay the policy benefit income tax-free to the business.